yawn/tower-csrf/README.md

 The following features from the Go stdlib [implementation](https://cs.opensource.google/go/go/+/refs/tags/go1.25.0:src/net/http/csrf.go) are not implemented:

-- Skipping the middleware: not sure if there is a idiomatic alternative in tower
 - Custom handlers for error responses: this is not idiomatic for tower

 ## Open issues